Why we're needed

 At Little Village, we believe in every child’s right to a good childhood, and the desire all parents have to give their children the best possible start in life.
-Unfortunately, through our work we see how families can quickly become trapped in poverty by the lack of a safety net, now made much worse by the pandemic.
+Unfortunately, through our work we see how families can quickly become trapped in poverty by the lack of a safety net, now made much worse by the cost of living crisis.

 Why do families get referred to Little Village?

 There are a wide range of reasons for families being referred to Little Village.
 In 2022:

 - 35% of families were homeless or living in temporary accommodation

 - 12% of families were dealing with domestic abuse